We raised the standing lug mizzen mid-December, 2017. These photos were taken trying out the reef points.

 Accommodations and Interior

 The unfinished accommodations include the captain’s cabin accessed through and underneath the pilot house, two crew/student cabins designed to berth 8 each with separate deck access doors, and the forward wet lab and shop.
 Seven new, uninstalled Raritan Marine heads are part of the designed accommodations.
 In the shop an almost unused Bobcat Deutz Diesel Miller welder/8000 watt generator powers the Rogers 3hp Quincy compressor (provides air for the Kahlenberg T3A multi-tone horn), and drill press.
 Five water-tight bulkheads separate the compartments.
 About 8000 gallon tankage of each diesel and water is built into 8 separate tanks in the floor honey combing.
 The water tanks have special potable water coatings.
-The exterior floor honey combing is filled with approximately 40 tons of lead in 25lb interlocking bars with a few compartments filled with loose lead of random source.
+The exterior floor honey combing is filled with approximately 40 tons (I can only find notes for 12 tons, not 40, which seems more reasonable) of lead in 25lb interlocking bars with a few compartments filled with loose lead of random source.